lazarus-muya/burpstar/README.md

 Positions between `§` markers are replaced with each payload from the wordlist (e.g. SQLi / XSS payloads), and every request/response pair is recorded.

-Example — Scanner:
+Example: Scanner:

 1. Go to **Scanner**, enter a target like `https://example.com` (or `http://shop.test` for offline demo).
-2. Pick checks — SQLi, XSS, SSRF, IDOR, auth, JWT, headers, info disclosure.
+2. Pick checks: SQLi, XSS, SSRF, IDOR, auth, JWT, headers, info disclosure.
 3. Run the scan; results land in the scan's **Report** and flagged issues appear under `/api/issues`.

 ## Design tokens